Kubernetes-Succinctly/remind-me-v3/Readme.md

 # Remind Me v3.0

 This repository contains the source code of the third version of the application that we will deploy to our Kubernetes cluster.
 You can read more about this application and the steps that you need to follow to deploy this application in chapter **six** of the book.
-This version introduces an additional delete API to existing backend Web-API.
-It also has a background job to process saved reminders of the application.
+This version introduces an additional delete API to existing backend Web API.
+It also has a background job to process the reminders saved by the user of the web application.

 ## Getting started

 Copy the source code of the application to your system.
 You will find two workspace files in the root folder.
 Open the workspace `remind-me-api.code-workspace` in one instance of Visual Studio Code.
 This workspace contains the back-end REST API which is present in the **/api/remind-me-api** folder in the project directory.
-Additionally, the workspace also contains the API unit test project in the **/api/api-tests** folder..
+Additionally, the workspace also contains the API unit test project in the **/api/api-tests** folder.

 Open the second workspace `remind-me-job.code-workspace` in another instance of Visual Studio Code.
 This workspace contains the background job which is present in the **/jobs/remind-me-cron-job/** folder in the project directory.